Chart Color Schemes

 AreaSearch analysis of employment trends sees Lennox Head performing better than 90% of local markets assessed across Australia

-Lennox Head has a highly educated workforce with significant representation in essential services sectors.
-Its unemployment rate as of June 2025 was 0.9%.
+Lennox Head has a well-educated workforce with essential services sectors well represented.
+Its unemployment rate is 1.1%, based on AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment